-Preheat oven to 350 degrees.
-For Cake: Line two 8 inch baking pans with parchment paper and grease with oil.
-For Cupcakes: Line or grease 24 baking cups and set aside.
+Preheat oven to 350 degrees and line 2 or 3 8-inch baking pans with parchment paper and grease with oil.

 Set out butter to bring to room temperature.
 See the link below for a quick way to bring to room temperature.
 In a separate bowl, cover the 10 eggs with warm water and set aside so they come to room temperature.